 excerpt from Videoscope article by Laurie McDonald

 During the early days of experimental television, imaging equipment was engineered to process video signals in ways that had no precedent.
 Sometimes the video camera was eliminated altogether.
-For example, the video “quantizer”, designed by Larry Templeton, segmented a black and white video signal according to luminance, and synthetic colors could be substituted for specific luminances.
+For example, the video “quantizer,” designed by Larry Templeton, segmented a black and white video signal according to luminescence, and synthetic colors could be substituted for specific luminescences.
 Various PBS stations began opening their doors to video experimenters, and Laurie, Alan, and Dennis were invited to WNET’s experimental lab (New York) in 1973.
-In 1974, Laurie, Alan, and Dennis spent six weeks at the National Center for Experiments in Television at KQED, San Francisco, one of the premier experimental
+In 1974, the trio spent six weeks at the National Center for Experiments in Television at KQED, San Francisco, one of the premier experimental

 |